BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 ### Working with AMD Radeon PRO W7900 (quick summary)

-> TODO: describe how you used this GPU

 Working with AMD Radeon W7900 was something new to me.
 Here are my obervations:
 - It is important to make sure that GPU is well ventilated during work
 - When working GPU temperature sets at level of 82 °C